 There's then a descent of Kex Gill (a road that's very susceptible to being closed due to landslips).
 You can sometimes see kestrels here, and in the fading light, owls.

-The descent ends at Blubberhouses, which marks the northern end of Fewston reservoir.
+The descent finishes at Blubberhouses, which marks the northern end of Fewston reservoir.

 The peloton arrives at the New Park (Little Wonder) roundabout in the north of Harrogate, and takes the A61 towards the town centre.
 After reaching West Park, there are three laps of the Harrogate circuit before the finish line.

-The junior men's individual time trial at the UCI road World Championships 2019 in Yorkshire.
+The junior men's individual time trial at the UCI road World Championships 2019 in Yorkshire takes place on Monday 23rd September.
+It is two laps of the Harrogate circuit.

 Richmond is a market town in North Yorkshire on the river Swale, with one of the largest cobbled market places in England.